JuliaLang/julia/doc/manual/parallel-computing.rst

 Starting Julia with ``julia -p 2``, you can use this to verify the following:

 - :func:`include("DummyModule.jl") <include>` loads the file on just a single process (whichever one executes the statement).
 - ``@everywhere import DummyModule`` causes the module to be loaded on all processes.
-However, it is not brought into scope on any of the processes.
+Only the module (not its exports) is brought into scope on all processes.
 - As long as ``DummyModule`` is loaded on process 2, commands like ::

-    using DummyModule               # Load and bring into scope locally.
+    using DummyModule               # Load and bring module and module exports into scope locally.
-    @everywhere import DummyModule  # Only load everywhere rr = RemoteChannel(2)
+    @everywhere import DummyModule  # Load and bring module (not exports) into scope everywhere. rr = RemoteChannel(2)
     put!(rr, MyType(7))